Winter is a cold, dark time…especially in your garage.

 Lots of people claim to have THE correct answer to that question.
 The choice between gas or electric garage heaters depends on where you live.

-More importantly, it depends on what the electricity costs are where you live.
+More importantly, it depends on the electricity costs where you live.

 When I was researching this article, I found a lot of websites that were obviously biased one way or the other.
 I don’t trust a natural gas company to give me unbiased advice, do you?